JoonasKulmala/Linux-Server-course/Week 1/README.md

 ![](https://github.com/JoonasKulmala/Linux-Server-course/blob/main/Week%201/Screenshots/Terminal.png)

-## Installing & comparing software
+## Installing and comparing software

 Now it was time to try out software running on Linux.
 I tested installing some using both Terminal & Software GUI.
 In all 3 cases the former (marked as `pre`) application was preinstalled alongside with Ubuntu, while the latter (`installed`)was manually downloaded by yours truly.